AlexeyKozlovski/Slider1/README.md

 # Slider1

-Trying to make custom slider...
+I've been trying to make my custom slider.
+I will do it better and actual from time to time